MileHacker Logo

 • Earthquakes: Iran is in an active seismic zone.

-• Dust Storms: Possible, especially in summer.
+• Dust Storms: Possible, notably in the summer months.

 Common Health Concerns